Behind The Scenes Look

 I was asked - What do I want my photos to say to my public?
 What is my inspiration?

 I take lots of things into consideration.
 My subject is my priority and how far they want to go in revealing who they are.
-Space has to work it is a creative process, with this my creativity flows and I always think about what I can do to make this shoot and the photographs different.
-The images must portray the creativity and freedom.
-The first time I placed a camera in my hands I could remember it as if it was yesterday.
+Space has to work.
+It is an original process; with this, my creativity flows, and I always think about what I can do to make this shoot and the photographs different.
+The images must portray creativity and freedom.
+The first time I placed a camera in my hands, I could remember it as if it was yesterday.

-Learning about other photographers and their work, who and what they shot, made me want to hone the craft and learn as much as possible about the process and in time create some of those amazing images.
+Learning about other photographers and their work, who and what they shot, made me want to hone the craft and learn as much as possible about the process and, in time, create some of those amazing images.

-I feel blessed and privileged to have traveled to exotic places, I could only dream about doing what I love best and am passionate about Photography.
+I feel blessed and privileged to have traveled to exotic places; I could only dream about doing what I love best and am passionate about Photography.
 I’ve met and worked with many people, in addition to learning quite a bit.

 THANK YOU FOR ALLOWING ME TO PHOTOGRAPH YOU.
 LET DO IT AGAIN SOON.
 DONN THOMPSON / DRACINC

 These images are protected by copyright. © 2021 Dracinc / Donn Thompson .
 No use, theft, or duplication of this actively monitored images shall be granted without the written permission.
 Compensation will be aggressively pursued.
 Email email@example.com or firstname.lastname@example.org for more info.